Close

 When a child is born, mom and dad fulfill all the desires of the newborn, and the baby feels loved.

 The firstborn experiences fear of losing the love and attention of their parents.
-The child becomes concerned about future changes and they feel negativity towards the culprit of all these changes.
+The child becomes concerned about future changes and feels negativity towards the culprit of all these changes.

 These feelings are most often expressed through aggressive actions, mood swings, and tantrums.